cb-agr/agriPlot/README.md

 For East/West plantings:
 The first two letters before the hyphen represent the column direction in which your column numbers are increasing.
 The second two letters following the hyphen represent represents the row direction in which your row numbers are increasing.
 The are one of four East/West inputs to choose from.

-- WE-SN – column numbers increase from West to East and row numbers increase from South to North
+- "WE-SN" – column numbers increase from West to East and row numbers increase from South to North
-- WE-NS – column numbers increase from West to East and row numbers increase from North to South
+- "WE-NS" – column numbers increase from West to East and row numbers increase from North to South
-- EW-SN – column numbers increase from East to West and row numbers increase from South to North
+- "EW-SN" – column numbers increase from East to West and row numbers increase from South to North
-- EW-NS – column numbers increase from East to West and row numbers increase from North to South
+- "EW-NS" – column numbers increase from East to West and row numbers increase from North to South

 <p align="center">
 <img src="https://github.com/cb-agr/agriPlot/blob/main/Images/ew_sn_agriplot.svg" alt="EW-SN" width=400px height=400px>